 The 2017 Tribe & Arrow Napa Valley Diamond Dao Reserve Cabernet Sauvignon is deep ruby in color – offers a very pretty bouquet with aromas of ripe blackberry, creme de cassis, mocha, dark olive and vanilla bean.
 Also notes of Graham cracker.
 A nice aromatic interplay of both fruit and barrel influence – with neither one dominating.
 Some aromatic similarities to the 2016 vintage.
 Ripe across the palate with flavors of blackberry and darker cherry – an intensity of fruit shows especially on the finish.
 Earthy darker tannins with medium grip continue to linger for some time.
 Some dark spice notes on the finish including pepper.
 Perhaps a little more savory on the finish as compared to the 2016 vintage.
 Very approachable nearly 4 years post vintage date at the time of our tasting.
 80% Cabernet Sauvignon with 20% Merlot.

 The inception of VinFormant began while Jenny was working for Trinitas Cellars – and often traveling to get exposure for their wines.
-However she found some of the trips were not economically viable – spending more on travel logistics rather then on wine sales.
-So she began to think of an alternative way to sell wine – along with helping gain some traction for small brands who because of such limited production often have very little exposure.
+However, she found some of the trips were not economically viable – spending more on travel logistics rather than on wine sales.
+So, she began to think of an alternative way to sell wine – along with helping gain some traction for small brands who because of such limited production often have very little exposure.
 These producers are typically well under the radar and often do not have their own tasting room.
 She and her husband Dan founded VinFormant in 2007.

 The wines are offered to a membership mailing list, at discount which is generally offered only for several days.
 The winemaker or owner writes a personalized paragraph or two about their wines, including any relevant history and or backstory.
 And he or she sets the price point on the offering – rather than VinFormant.
 These offerings are a unique opportunity for consumers to discover wines from small brands they never would have otherwise heard about.

-And community reviews are a part of the offerings so consumers can leave their their own comments and feedback after trying the wines.
+And community reviews are a part of the offerings so consumers can leave their own comments and feedback after trying the wines.
 List members are located across the country; this is a good opportunity for small mostly Napa based brands to get a little extra exposure.

 In addition, VinFormant also maintains a private client list offering access to some of the most difficult to find wines in all of the Napa Valley including Harlan, Screaming Eagle, Scarecrow, Bryant Family and Colgin among others.